International Peace Garden

 Get In Contact

-Since 1932, nestled in the Turtle Mountains of North Dakota and Manitoba, the International Peace Garden (IPG) is one of the continent's most symbolic and scenic attractions.
-Thousands of tourists flock to this unique tribute to peace and friendship between the people of the United States of America and the people of Canada.
+Since 1932, nestled in the Turtle Mountains, the International Peace Garden (IPG) is one of the continent's most symbolic and scenic attractions.
+Thousands of tourists flock to this unique tribute to peace and friendship between the people of the USA and Canada.

 The garden encompasses 2,300 acres of nature’s beauty, two pristine freshwater lakes, scenic hiking and driving trails, wildflowers, waterfalls, and a large variety of North American birds and animals.
 Modern and rustic camping facilities are available, as well as facilities for hosting weddings, conventions, and reunions.
 Last, but not least, is the phenomenal Formal Garden.